dnagenotek/policy/source/includes/_roles_policy.md

 	15. Requirements for users to create and change passwords;
 	16. Users must set all applications that contain or transmit ePHI to automatically log off after “X” minutes of inactivity;
 	17. Supervisors are required to report terminations of workforce members and other outside users;
-	18. Supervisors are required to report a change in a users title, role, department, and/or location;
+	18. Supervisors are required to report a change in a user's title, role, department, and/or location;
 	19. Procedures to backup ePHI;
 	20. Procedures to move and record movement of hardware and electronic media containing ePHI;
 	21. Procedures to dispose of discs, CDs, hard drives, and other media containing ePHI;